 - Design an impact map and measurement action plan for your own project.

 This course has wide appeal to anyone looking to understand or apply social impact measurement.
-Previous participants have included CEOs of social enterprises and charitable organisations, change managers, CSR executives, programme managers and project officers.
+Previous participants on the open training have included CEOs of social enterprises and charitable organisations, change managers, CSR executives, programme managers and project officers.
+We have delivered tailored and group training on measuring social impact to a wide range of organisations in the public and private sector as well as charities and social enterprises.

 WHO WILL BE RUNNING THE COURSE